 Identifying PCI DSS Compliance Violations on AWS

 Digging further, Fugue has identified that eight AWS cloud resources are in violation of PCI DSS 7.2.2 .
 This standard is related to the assignment of privileges to individuals based on job classification and function.
-Risk Manager has tagged these resources as non-compliant because IAM policy cannot be attached to users, only groups or roles.
+Fugue has tagged these resources as non-compliant because IAM policy cannot be attached to users, only groups or roles.

-Below, you can also see how Risk Manager provides detailed information about the resources that failed PCI DSS 7.2.2.
+Below, you can also see how Fugue provides detailed information about the resources that failed PCI DSS 7.2.2.
 The Resource ID column indicates the Amazon Resource Name (ARN) of each non-compliant resource.
 The Resource Type column lists the type of each non-compliant resource.
 And the Reason column explains exactly why each resource failed the compliance rule so they can be easily corrected.

 Once the violations are identified, you will want to correct these violations and configure your resources to bring them into compliance.